**Almonds contain 6 grams of protein per ounce.

 - Almond Milk

-Click here for a full description of the different almond forms.
+Click here for more information on the many different almond forms.

 Consumers’ preference for almonds has become a downright obsession courtesy of their enticing flavor and top-notch nutrition.